Article 1 - Purpose

 Article 5 - Social responsibility

 The Group and its employees shall undertake to ensure that the Group's public representation activities do not challenge, distort or contradict the internationally recognised principles of corporate social responsibility (CSR), which are implemented with determination by BNP Paribas: the United Nations' Universal Declaration of Human Rights and Global Compact, the fundamental conventions of the ILO(2) and initiatives of the OECD(3).
+In particular, BNP Paribas exercises its advocacy activities in line with its overall approach and public commitments relating to the environment and climate change, including its support for the objectives of the Paris Agreement.
 BNP Paribas shall also undertake to comply with universal democratic values(4).

 Article 6 - Internal training and information